ramblingjoint/ramblingjoint/_posts/2018-02-04-031-serial-killer-green-river.md

 ---
 layout: post
-title:  "Serial Killer Files: The Green River Killer"
+title:  "Serial Killer Files Part 3: The Green River Killer"
 excerpt: "The story of the Green River Killer - Gary Ridgeway."
 summary: "We talk about the Green River Killer."
 episode: "031"